vladen/aerobus/spec/readme.md

 assert.strictEqual(channel.subscribers[1].order, order);
 ```

-adds new subscribers to #subscribers, logical position of each Subscriber matches @number.
+wraps each of @functions with Aerobus.Subscriber and adds to #subscribers, logical position of each @subscriber within #subscribers matches @number.

 ```js
 var channel = aerobus().root,